-10. Find the coefficient of static friction by slowly raising the incline plane until the block just starts to slide.
+10. Add 500 g to block.
+Find the coefficient of static friction by slowly raising the incline plane until the block just starts to slide.
 Note the angle and use $\mu_s = \tan\theta$.
+Repeat with 1000g total added to block.
+Remove mass(es).